microsoft/AirSim/docs/px4_sitl.md

 # Setting up PX4 Software-in-Loop

 The [PX4](http://dev.px4.io) software provides a "software-in-loop" simulation (SITL) version of their stack that runs in Linux.
-Sorry it doesn't run in Windows, but if you install [BashOnWindows](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide) you can build and run it there.
+If you are on Windows then you must use the [Cygwin Toolchain](https://dev.px4.io/master/en/setup/dev_env_windows_cygwin.html) as the [Bash On Windows](https://dev.px4.io/master/en/setup/dev_env_windows_bash_on_win.html) toolchain no longer works for SITL.

-1. From your Linux bash terminal follow [these steps for Linux](http://dev.px4.io/starting-installing-linux.html) and follow **all** the instructions under `NuttX based hardware` to install prerequisites.
+1. From your bash terminal follow [these steps for Linux](http://dev.px4.io/starting-installing-linux.html) and follow **all** the instructions under `NuttX based hardware` to install prerequisites.
 We've also included out own copy of the [PX4 build instructions](px4_build.md) which is a bit more concise about what we need exactly.

 2. Get the PX4 source code and build the posix SITL version of PX4:
     ```